Sculpfun S10 Laser Engraver Review and Test With Honeycomb and Air Assist Pump

 Our Test Results

-In the video below we made a full review of the Sculpfun S10 and tested its performance at laser engraving, laser cutting and showed you the difference an air assist and honeycomb board can make.
+In the video at the top of the article, we have made a full review of the Sculpfun S10 and tested its performance at laser engraving, laser cutting and showed you the difference an air assist and honeycomb board can make.
 We also compared some of the results with comparable 10W machines like the Atomstack A10 Pro (X7 Pro), the xTool D1 10W, Neje Master 2S Plus and our current favourite machine – the Sculpfun S9 (5W laser).
 You will find the results of the Sculpfun S10 in this post.
 For the results of other machines, read our other reviews HERE.

 We have performed the more or less standardized test which we perform on all the laser engravers and cutters.
 This way, it is easy to compare results between machines.
 Here you have the video showing how the tests were done and below you will find detailed images of the test results together with explanation.